Marian-Hristov/django-academic-showcase/README.md

 ![](image/README/1652658564040.png)

 #### Considerations
-- These message have nnew
+ - Accessing any of the message apps while not being logged in will simply redirect you to the dashboard.

 ---